 Acute Intermittent Porphyria

-The large amounts of coproporphyrin present in hereditary coproporphyrin makes the patient sensitive to sunlight, but skin disease is rarely severe in this type of porphyria.
+The large amounts of coproporphyrin present in Hereditary Coproporphyria (HCP) makes the patient sensitive to sunlight, but skin disease is rarely severe in this type of Porphyria.
 Clinically it resembles Variegate Porphyria except that a larger percentage of affected individuals exhibit few symptoms.
 Other symptoms are similar to those listed for Acute Intermittent Porphyria.

-Erythropoietic Protoporphyria can have mild to severe light sensitivity and burning on exposure to the sunlight.
+Erythropoietic Protoporphyria (EPP) can have mild to severe light sensitivity and burning on exposure to the sunlight.
 Usually, the symptoms subside in twelve to twenty-four hours and heal without significant scarring or discoloration to the skin.
 The skin lesions may also progress to a chronic stage persisting for weeks and healing with a superficial scar.
 These manifestations generally begin in childhood.
 They are more severe in the summer and can recur throughout life.
-Affected skin, at times, exhibits the fragility or blister formation seen in other photosensitizing types of porphyria.
-Hepatobiliary dysfunction may be associated with significant liver damage.
+Affected skin, at times, exhibits the fragility or blister formation seen in other photosensitizing types of Porphyria.
+Liver dysfunction along with gallbladder, bile duct or bile involvement (hepatobiliary system) may be associated with significant liver damage.